 A growing conversation among people in financial forums reveals concerns about the competitiveness of Revolut's exchange rates compared to Mastercard.
-This scrutiny comes as people are reporting minimal differences between the two services, raising eyebrows about promotional claims.
+Users are reporting minimal differences between the two services, igniting debate over the truth of promotional claims.

 Recently, several individuals have pointed out that Revolut's rates no longer hold the advantage they once did.
 A common comment highlights that **"if 1 EUR = 24.2 CZK, Revolut charges 24.4057, making a difference of approximately โฌ56 on larger transactions."

-In stark contrast, a Mastercard rate of 24.7445 EUR leads to a greater total, yet the sentiment remains that the difference is subtle on smaller tradesโ"not as noticeable," as one commenter noted.
+In stark contrast, a Mastercard rate of 24.7445 EUR leads to a greater total, but the sentiment remains that the difference is subtle on smaller trades, as one commenter noted, "not as noticeable."
+Users have also shared frustrations over hidden fees charged by their traditional banks.
+One user explained, "My main bank's card would charge more and not have points anyway."

-For users, a troubling trend appears to be Revolut's adjustment of spreads since eliminating weekend fees.
-As one user stated, โThe spreads have increased, implying Revolut is still charging indirectly.โ Despite ongoing critiques, many maintain that Revolut remains a better choice compared to traditional banks, which often have higher fees.
+A troubling trend appears to be Revolut's adjustment of spreads since eliminating weekend fees.
+One user stated, "The spreads have increased, implying Revolut is still charging indirectly."
+Despite ongoing critiques, many maintain Revolut as a better choice compared to traditional banks, which often have higher fees.

-"People think itโs free, but Revolut charges them with a spread," one person commented, citing a spread average of 0.4%.
+"People think itโs free, but Revolut charges them with a spread," one person commented, citing an average spread of 0.4%.

-A point of contention is the belief that Mastercard could command up to 11 times more fees for certain transactions compared to Revolut.
-This claim is generating mixed reactions as people compare their experiences across different transactions.
-A user confirmed, โWhen selling โฌ1,000, my Mastercard would charge way more for the same amount.โ
+Some users believe that Mastercard could command up to 11 times more fees for certain transactions than Revolut.
+A user confirmed, "When selling โฌ1,000, my Mastercard would charge way more for the same amount."

 โ Many users perceive Revolut's rates are leveling out with traditional banks.